-Gaming sites: Differences between UK and USFeature of the week
+Gaming sites: Differences between UK and US

 The UK and the US are two big names when discussing countries where online gaming is popular.
 Interestingly however, there are different rules in operation in the two countries.
 For instance, let’s take bingo: there are different versions of the game depending on where you are- even if many citizens in the two countries are oblivious to this fact.

 However, with the increase in the number of people enjoying online gaming, more people are getting exposed to the differences.
 In this piece, we will take a look at the rules for the two games so you can see the differences.
 The basics are the same for both versions as it starts with a caller picking out a random number and then getting people to mark off their tickets until a pattern is established for a win.
 That’s the only similarity between the two.

 Americans love their 75-ball bingo.
 There are also many ways to win during a 75-ball game.
 There are five lines to be called with each line having a separate price.
 This means that there are five ways to win.
 There are fewer balls in play than the 80-ball and 90-ball which means that games are completed more quickly.
 One other possible reason why the game is so loved is the fact that it is easy to win in it.
 Players can claim on a vertical line, horizontal line, diagonal line as well as four corners.
 The first round is usually the most exciting.
 Here is a list of bingo sites that accept PayPal deposits that feature US rules.

 Playing UK Bingo